-Potential payments related to the Company's license and research agreements, including milestone and royalty payments, are detailed in Notes 6 and 7.
+Potential payments related to the Company's license and research agreements, including milestone and royalty payments, are detailed in Notes 7 and

-Leases
+15. Leases

 In February 2018, the Company entered into a non-cancelable lease agreement (the "Lease") for premises consisting of approximately 32,974 square feet located in South San Francisco, California (the "Premises").
 The Company moved into the Premises in July 2018.
 The Premises is being used for the Company's corporate headquarters and principal operating facility.
 The term of the Lease is eighty-four months, which commenced on July 1, 2018.
 Base rent was abated for the first two months of the lease term and thereafter is \$0.2 million per month during the first year of the lease term, with specified annual increases thereafter.
-The Company paid a refundable security deposit of approximately \$0.4 million, which is included in other non-current assets in the balance sheets at September 30, 2021 and December 31, 2020.
+The Company paid a refundable security deposit of approximately \$0.4 million, which is included in other non-current assets in the Balance Sheets at March 31, 2022 and 2021.
 The Company has the right to extend the lease term by seven years upon written notice not more than twelve months nor less than nine months prior to the expiration of the original lease term, with monthly payments equal to the "fair rental value" as defined in the Lease.
+The exercise of lease renewal options is at the sole discretion of the Company and is not included in the right-of-use (ROU) asset and lease liability as it is not reasonably certain of exercise.
+This lease does not contain material variable rent payments, residual value guarantees, covenants, or other restrictions.
+The Company also enters into leases for equipment.